 |Proposed alignment through Monroeville.
 (Champion Map)|

-There are still physical remnants that this expressway, which was called the "New 48," was to be built.
+While the expressway was killed under the Shapp administration in the mid-1970s, there are still physical remnants that this expressway was to be built.
 Several houses along Center Street in White Oak were acquired by the Commonwealth and demolished; however, the stairs to them still exist.
 Across from the Peoples Gas complex, on PA 48 where Center Street intersects, a small farm and house once stood which was also purchased by the state.
-The right-of-way would have run though there and along the base of the hills.
-Continuing on PA 48, the expressway would have cut though what is now Oak Park Mall, where a cloverleaf interchange with Lincoln Way would have been constructed.
-The Transportation Commission, an expansion of the old State Highway Commission and in charge of maintaining a six-year highway building, plan chose this path because it would save $6.5 million in construction costs.

 PA Turnpike 43